arangodb/arangojs/README.md

 `async cursor.every(fn): boolean`

-Rewinds and advances the cursor by applying the function *fn* to each value returned by the query until the cursor is exhausted or *fn* returns a value that evaluates to `false`.
+Advances the cursor by applying the function *fn* to each value in the cursor's remaining result list until the cursor is exhausted or *fn* returns a value that evaluates to `false`.

 Returns `false` if *fn* returned a value that evalutes to `false`, or `true` otherwise.